 5. Make hotel reservations ahead of time.

 There is nothing wrong with being spontaneous.
 In fact, it can sometimes add to the joy of the trip.
 However, it may be a good idea to have a hotel destination in mind so that you know for sure you will have some place to stay and be certain that where you stay is within your comfort level.
-And of course, you need my packing cubes and Luxury Travel Kits for your bags!
+And of course, you need packing cubes and double sided satin bonnets for your bags!

 6. Have playlists set up.